thelang-io/docs.thelang.io/docs/api/buffer.md

 ```

 ### Fields
-Currently has no exposed fields that you can use.
+Currently, has no exposed fields that you can use.

 ## `buffer_Buffer.str()`
 Returns a string representing the object.